 The first sign of trouble came at 5:10 a.m. when the 10th Precinct began to get calls from 12th Street residents inquiring as to "why all the burglar alarms were going off on 12th Street."

 The situation was out of control from the beginning.
 As police commissioner Girardin sardonically commented later, "The rioters reacted quicker than we did."
 Being the height of summer, many police were on vacation, leaving the department undermanned.
 Detroit police were ordered early on not to shoot looters.
 This set in motion the ugly machinery that was to come.
-Word of mouth passes quickly in densely populated areas and by the evening hours reports began filtering in that neighboring Linwood Avenue was now bearing the wrath of the rioters.
+Word of mouth passes quickly in densely populated areas and by early afternoon reports began filtering in that neighboring Linwood Avenue was now bearing the wrath of the rioters.
 This was followed in short order by fires and looting on Grand River, Warren, Livernois, Oakland and the Dexter area of Detroit.

 In no other riot-sacked city has there been such wholesale cooperation between blacks and whites cueing up like happy locusts for a running grab at life’s luxuries.